robertrosman/vim-bible/README.md

 Using the plugin
 ----------------

-The following arguments can be passed to Bible():
+The following arguments can be passed to bible#insert_quote():

-    Bible(query, translation, format, locale, delimiter, omitModuleName)
+    bible#insert_quote(query, translation, format, locale, delimiter, omitModuleName)

 `query`: This is the bible reference to be inserted.
 If set to "" or omitted, the user will be prompted for the query.